ComposableFi/composable/book/src/products/parachain-vault-strategy/parachain-auction-tokens.md

 **For transparency, we are continuing to publicize the parachain vault approach we took when bidding for a Kusama parachain.
-This strategy is no longer being implemented to support Kusama parachian procurement, as this milestone has already been achieved.
+This strategy is no longer being implemented to support Kusama parachain procurement, as this milestone has already been achieved.
 Please note that the information in italicized text below is outdated for this reason:**